 Features rugged tires that work well on grass and hard surfaces.
 Can hold up to 130 pounds and seats 2.
 Includes a play grill and food pieces.
-Has a parent-controlled lockout.
+Has a parent-controlled lockout to prevent the car from moving or going too fast.

 Assembly is fairly time-consuming and difficult.